All the deets for those of you who have ever been baffled by a red packet (AKA ang bao) on Chinese New Year…

 Is it a deal-breaker if you don’t use fresh notes?

 In Chinese tradition, new things are always top of the requirement pile.
-Which is why you’ll see everyone donning new threads and giving their homes a major spring clean just before the festivities.
+This is why you’ll see everyone donning new threads and giving their homes a major spring clean just before the festivities.
 The same goes with red packet rules: when it comes to ang bao notes, the crisper and newer the better!
 Be prepared to queue though: the whole of Singapore will be lining up at the bank and ATM to get fresh notes!
 Bring snacks.

 So is CNY just one huge ang bao swap?

 If you’re single then you’ve got a ‘get out of ang bao giving free’ card.
 Traditionally it is married couples who gift red packets, and kids and unmarried peeps who receive them.

 What about the friendly security guard downstairs, or the cleaning auntie?